ralphocdol/glance-micro-scripts/glimpse/README.md

 </ul>
 ```

-But this may not work perfectly as of now.
+But this may not work that accurately as of now.